Skip to main content

 Refreshing the deployment

-Your project on Rill Cloud will automatically redeploy every time you git push changes to Github.
+Your project on Rill Cloud will automatically redeploy every time you git push changes to GitHub.
 To manually refresh data sources without pushing code changes (or redeploying your project), run the following command:

 rill project refresh [--source/model] (source_name or model_name) [--local]